Leadiant Biosciences: Structure of Sigma-Tau group

-the knowledge, diagnosis and treatment of Rare Diseases.
+the knowledge, diagnosis, and treatment of Rare Diseases.

 Sigma-Tau in collaboration with the non-profit organization Medicines for Malaria Venture (MMV) has developed a new medicine for the treatment of malaria a fixed combination consisting of dihydroartemisinin and piperaquine, judged to be one of the most effective antimalaria medicines available and the best combination containing artemisinin.
 The registration dossier was presented on July 3, 2009, in Europe (EMEA)and approved in 2011.
-The new drug has obtained the registration in Cambodia, Ghana and Tanzania and is started in Burkina Faso, Mozambique and other key African endemic countries.
+The new drug has obtained registration in Cambodia, Ghana, and Tanzania and is started in Burkina Faso, Mozambique, and other key African endemic countries.

 Sigma-Tau is the main element of a group in which other companies operate, in accordance with the prospects of the corporate development plan.